dorjeys3/dorjeys3/README.md

 ## I am a life time Student
  - Currently learning and currently learning more about Machine Learning and Deep Learning
  - Looking to collaborate with other machine learning and deep learning enthusists

+2021 Goals:
+ - Work on more projects
- - 2021 Goals: Contribute more to Open Source projects
+ - Contribute to Open Source projects

 ### Connect with me: